GSA-TTS/identity-handbook/_articles/types-of-documentation.md

 - Content is changed through pull requests in [the GitHub repository](https://github.com/GSA-TTS/identity-handbook), which requires some understanding of Git, and requires an approving peer review
 - Content is intended to be highly discoverable using website search functionality
-- Can have pages that redirect to to [Login.gov Google Drive](#logingov-google-drive) to make them easier to find

 ## [Login.gov Google Drive](https://drive.google.com/drive/folders/0AJJ3eelM4E-NUk9PVA)